ecomp-shONgit/styloAH/README.md

 **head body coda**: Every token is evenly devided into a head, body and a tail.
 Example: "perfect" gives "pe rf ect".

-**all partitions** Every token is splited into all possible permutations öletters distributed over head, body and tail.
+**all partitions**: Every token is splited into all possible permutations öletters distributed over head, body and tail.
 Example: "man" "m a n, ma n -, m an -".

+**SMWPA**: This is a pattern generater, the patterns consit of stopwords and a encoding of gaps between them.
+The pattern is taken as token in the following process.

 ## USAGE: Distance messure (STATISTICS)